greenelab/deep-review/all-sections.md

 ##### Efficient clinical trials

-A clinical task to deep learning which has been more successfully applied is the assignment of patients to clinical trials.
-Ithapu et al [@eehGXQlY] used a randomized denoising autoencoder to learn a multimodal imaging marker that predicts future cognitive and neural decline from positron emission tomography (PET), amyloid florbetapir PET, and structural magnetic resonance imaging.
+A clinical deep learning task that has been more successful is the assignment of patients to clinical trials.
+Ithapu et al.
+[@eehGXQlY] used a randomized denoising autoencoder to learn a multimodal imaging marker that predicts future cognitive and neural decline from positron emission tomography (PET), amyloid florbetapir PET, and structural magnetic resonance imaging.
 By accurately predicting which cases will progress to dementia, they were able to efficiently assign patients to a clinical trial and reduced the required sample sizes by a factor of five.
-Similarly, Artemov et al [@mo3GQwJj] applied deep learning to predict which clinical trials were likely to fail and which were likely to succeed.
-By predicting the side effects and pathway activations of each drug, and then translating these activations to a success probability, their deep learning-based approach was able to significantly outperform a random forest classifier trained on gene expression changes.
+Similarly, Artemov et al. [@mo3GQwJj] applied deep learning to predict which clinical trials were likely to fail and which were likely to succeed.
+By predicting the side effects and pathway activations of each drug and translating these activations to a success probability, their deep learning-based approach was able to significantly outperform a random forest classifier trained on gene expression changes.
 These approaches suggest